rec-gui/rec-gui/MATLAB/ReadMeFirst.txt

-All example codes are using Psychtoolbox.
+Some of example codes are using Psychtoolbox.

 Please install Psychtoolbox.
-Psychtoolbox support EyeLink and VPixx system.
+Psychtoolbox also support EyeLink and VPixx system.

 Psychtoolbox Site : http://psychtoolbox.org/
 	1. follow an instruction to install all necessary pakages